-Waiting children are also available for adoption through our online photolistings and through each state’s foster care system.
+Waiting children are also available for adoption through our online photo listings and each state’s foster care system.
 Waiting children have already had their parents relinquish their rights and are waiting to be placed in their forever families.
 Many of these children are older, may have special needs, or are part of a sibling group.
 If you are interested in finding out about waiting children available in your state, check your state’s Department of Human Services.

 Becoming licensed for foster care requires that you go through a home study, as well as additional training and licensing in your state.
 A home study must be completed by a licensed caseworker and may include a home visit, background information, and a criminal check.

 Many states require a fingerprint test, as well as criminal record checks for child abuse, neglect, and other crimes.
-Your social worker will let you know what background checks need to be completed in order to finish your home study.
+Your social worker will let you know what background checks need to be completed to finish your home study.

-Each state requires training hours in order to become licensed for foster care.
+Each state requires training hours to become licensed for foster care.
 This training provides strategies for parenting challenges and foster care situations.
 Your caseworker will work to ensure that your license is up-to-date so that you can foster to adopt.
 To begin the process, contact your local Department of Human Services.

 Children up for adoption are also available internationally, where you will begin your journey in much the same way as domestic adoption.
-Some of these children are waiting children and may appear in photolistings for specific countries.
+Some of these children are waiting for children and may appear in photo listings for specific countries.
 If you are interested in one of these children, you will need to find a licensed agency for the country you are interested in.
-Because of the Universal Accreditation Act, all adoption agencies must complete accreditation according to federal standards and need to be licensed for the country you are adopting from.
+Because of the Universal Accreditation Act, all adoption agencies must complete accreditation according to federal standards and need to be licensed for the country they are adopting from.
 You will begin the process by completing a home study through your agency, which will require background checks, information about your personal history, and a home visit from your caseworker.